gav007/smartprep/README.md

 1.  **Launch an EC2 Instance:** Choose an appropriate Linux distribution (e.g., Ubuntu, Amazon Linux 2).
 Ensure Docker is installed on the instance.
 2.  **Transfer the Docker Image:**
-    *   **Option A (Push to Registry):** Push the built image to a container registry (like Docker Hub, AWS ECR) and pull it on the EC2 instance.
+    *   **Option A (Push to Registry - Recommended):** Push the built image to a container registry (like Docker Hub, AWS ECR) and pull it on the EC2 instance.
         ```bash
         # On your local machine (after building)
-        docker tag smartprep your-dockerhub-username/smartprep:latest
+        docker tag smartprep your-registry/smartprep:latest
-        docker push your-dockerhub-username/smartprep:latest
+        docker push your-registry/smartprep:latest

         # On the EC2 instance
-        docker pull your-dockerhub-username/smartprep:latest
+        docker pull your-registry/smartprep:latest
-        docker run -d -p 3000:3000 ... your-dockerhub-username/smartprep:latest
+        docker run -d -p 3000:3000 -e GOOGLE_GENAI_API_KEY="YOUR_KEY" ... your-registry/smartprep:latest
         ```
     *   **Option B (Copy Files & Build):** Copy the entire project folder (excluding ignored files) to the EC2 instance and build the image directly there using `docker build -t smartprep .`.
-3.  **Run the Container:** Use the `docker run` command described above on the EC2 instance.
-Remember to pass necessary environment variables.
+3.  **Run the Container:** Use the `docker run` command described above on the EC2 instance, ensuring the `GOOGLE_GENAI_API_KEY` environment variable is set correctly.
 4.  **Configure Security Group:** Ensure the EC2 instance's security group allows incoming traffic on port 3000 (or port 80/443 if using a reverse proxy).
 5.  **Set up Reverse Proxy (Recommended):**
     *   Install Nginx on the EC2 instance.
     *   Configure Nginx as a reverse proxy to forward requests from port 80 (and 443 for HTTPS) to the container's port 3000.
 Use the provided `nginx.conf` as a template (`/etc/nginx/sites-available/smartprep`).
+Adapt the `server_name`.
     *   Link the config: `sudo ln -s /etc/nginx/sites-available/smartprep /etc/nginx/sites-enabled/`
     *   Test Nginx config: `sudo nginx -t`
     *   Restart Nginx: `sudo systemctl restart nginx`